 The Chocolate Barnacle at Scoopy’s Veranda on Snoopy’s Pier

 What is it about the warm salty air that makes a sweet tooth go crazy?
 We're not sure, but when the heat hits, it's time to chill it.
-Fortunately, the sheer variety of frosty summertime quenchers in the Coastal Bend can take you on an express trip to cool-down town:
+Fortunately, the sheer variety of frosty summertime quenchers in the Gulf Coast Capital can take you on an express trip to cool-down town.

-We hear you screaming.
-Settle down, there's plenty of ice cream for everyone.
 Scoopy's Veranda at Snoopy's Pier overlooking the Laguna Madre, serves up scoops of Blue Bell – the national ice cream of Texas, y'all.
-Sure, ice cream is great, but what this Padre Island staple does with it, blows the mind: Get hooked on one of the handcrafted desserts, like the Chocolate Barnacle – cookie bottom, ice cream middle and mousse top – a unique Corpus Christi confection.
+Get hooked on one of the handcrafted desserts, like the Chocolate Barnacle – cookie bottom, ice cream middle and mousse top – a unique Corpus Christi confection.

 When the temperature soars, locals line up for this ritual slurp of delicate ice shavings drenched in yummy syrup.
 The family behind Sno-Ball 1 and Sno-Ball Too has been serving generations of hot sticky Texans with cool, sticky delight since 1972.
-The hermanas Hernandez offer sweet Technicolor flavors like Dreamsicle, Tiger's Blood and their award-winning Strawberry (add a scoop of ice cream to bring it down a few extra creamy degrees).
+They offer sweet technicolor flavors like Dreamsicle, Tiger's Blood, and their award-winning Strawberry.
 The Sno-Ball sisters are known across the state, however, for their take on the salty, briny Texas curiosity, the Piccadilly – loaded with chopped dill pickle and topped with chile salt and sweet syrup.
-(Pro tip: Treat yo'self and your pregnant bestie to this tangy taste sensation.)

-We're not sure how to say "rocket to the glucose stratosphere" en Español, but we think it might taste like one of the chamoyada concoctions – fruit, sour candy, shaved ice and yes, sometimes chile pepper – that bless this great state of Texas.
-Boy, howdy, that's some sugary, syrupy, spicy realness.
+We're not sure how to say "rocket to the glucose stratosphere" en Español, but we think it might taste like one of the chamoyada concoctions – fruit, sour candy, shaved ice, and yes, sometimes chile pepper – that bless this great state of Texas.
 Get ready to experiment, because, at Norma'z Fruits & Delights, customization is key.
-On the flipside, Norma also creates some gorgeous, natural fruit treats in individual servings or platters to feed your entire crew.

-Padre Island newcomer A La Mode Gelateria opened in 2016 by two classically trained chefs who've each been featured on the Food Network.
+A La Mode Gelateria was opened in 2016 by two classically trained chefs who've each been featured on the Food Network.
 Culinary chemists Chef Vita and Chef G whip up small-batch gelato genius, from unique homemade recipes – like Pay Day candy bar, blueberry buttermilk, forest berry yogurt, and Karbach Chocolate BBH Imperial Porter (yes, as in beer!) – 18 flavors at a time, every day.
-This satiny stuff is seriously delicious and so fresh, you might think you heard it moo.
-Chances are, that was just your belly saying: THANK YOU.

 Amy Salazar's path from Mexico to Texas frozen dessert maven is nothing to shake a stick at.
 Anyway, those sticks are busy holding some mighty fine paletas (ice cream and fruit bars).
 Featuring dozens of flavors and an expanded menu of sweet and savory pops, the ice cream chain empire she has since sold, La Paletera, debuted right here in Corpus Christi in the late 90s and carries on her nice ice traditions today at a number of locations across town.